 - Capital costs associated with building programming and construction (e.g., architectural and design fees, actual construction costs, and costs to finish out an existing construction project).

 - Initial investments to develop CTE programs specific to local region and job market (e.g., instructional and program promotion materials and supplies, consumable materials and supplies, and equipment specific to program instruction).

 - CTE approved programs without added cost funds from the Division.

 The Idaho Career Ready Students Council is established in Section 33-2214, Idaho Code.
 The council is comprised of eleven members and chaired by the Superintendent of Public Instruction.
+The council's by-laws and operating procedures can be viewed here.
 The council will award grants on either an annual or multi-year basis, with preference given to proposals that:

 - are responsive to community and statewide workforce needs;